igoose1/xie/content/now.md

 in the world...
 And that shouldn't have even sounded exciting, that's not hard at all to see these buildings being in the city!

+Because of crazy travellings, we didn't do any sports for weeks.
+This Sunday we finally managed to get to the climbing gym.
+That's an achievement too.

 I think I may stop here.
 That's good enough.